pnpm/pnpm.io/docs/completion.md

 :::info

 Completion for pnpm v9 is incompatible with completion for older pnpm versions.

-If you already install pnpm completion for version older than v9, you must uninstall it first so that completion for v9 may work properly.
+If you have already installed pnpm completion for a version older than v9, you must uninstall it first to ensure that completion for v9 works properly.

-You may do so by removing section of code that contains `__tabtab` in your dot files.
+You can do this by removing the section of code that contains `__tabtab` in your dot files.

 :::